apache/mesos/3rdparty/grpc.md

 ## Bundled Version

-We bundle 1.10.0 for better CMake build support.
+We bundle 1.11.1 for better CMake build support, and s390x support.

 ## Cherry Picks